If you are a chocolate lover, you are going to LOVE this Chocolate Avocado Ice Cream recipe.

 Race you to the kitchen!

-- If you would like to make your own coconut milk, see my Homemade Coconut Milk.
+- Milk Options: If you would like to make your own coconut milk, see my Homemade Coconut Milk.
+Any other dairy-free milk (or regular milk) can be used instead of coconut milk.

-- If you use a granulated sweetener, blending it before adding it to the other ingredients will result in a smoother texture.
+- Granulated Sweetener: If you use a granulated sweetener such as xylitol, blending it before adding it to the other ingredients will result in a smoother texture.

 - Transfer the ice cream base into a freezer-safe container and place in the freezer.
 Allow to freeze for 1 hour.